m5lk3n/wyatt/README.md

 ## Doing

-- Seeding?
 - Add/Edit Location
-  - Default Notification Distance widget (see also settings)

 ## Open

+- How to reset non-FormFields?
+- AlertDialog title too big?
 - Are all StatefulWidgets needed?
 - Theme.of vs. Theme.of.copyWith?
 - What if navigation back from Settings happens during saving?